 Comrade Christopher Banks, CD

-Comrade Chris is veteran of over 17 years of service in the Canadian Army with the Lorne Scots (PD&H Regiment), having served as a Peacekeeper in Bosnia-Herzegovina and a Machine Gunner in Afghanistan; he has served in three domestic deployments including the 2010 G8/G20 Summit, Arctic Sovereignty Patrols and the 2017 Quebec Floods; and he continues to serve in the Army today.
-He is an O.S.I.S.S. peer counselor and helps veterans with PTSD since 2012.
+Comrade Chris is veteran of over 19 years of service in the Canadian Army with the Lorne Scots (PD&H Regiment), having served as a Peacekeeper in Bosnia-Herzegovina and a Machine Gunner in Afghanistan; he has served in three domestic deployments including the 2010 G8/G20 Summit, Arctic Sovereignty Patrols and the 2017 Quebec Floods; and he will be retiring from the Army in November 2019.
+He was an O.S.I.S.S. peer counselor and helped veterans with PTSD.
 He was been awarded the General Campaign Star for South West Asia, Canadian Peacekeeping Service Medal, NATO Non-Article 5 Medal for Bosnia and the Canadian Decoration; he also been awarded the Legion’s Branch Service Medal in 2017.
 Chris sits on the Lorne Scots Regimental Association Executive Committee as Communications Officer.
 Chris joined the Royal Canadian Legion in 2014 as an Ordinary Member and was elected to the Branch Executive in 2015 and has served as both the Branch Public Relations Officer and 3rd Vice-President.
 In 2016 Chris launched a national survey on the Legion and Veterans, the 80 page report which followed gave branches across the country the opportunities to improve.
-Chris is a passionate advocate for Veterans well-being and strives to improve the Legion to serve Veterans better.
+He is a passionate advocate for Veterans well-being and strives to improve the Legion to serve Veterans better.
+In 2017 he, along with Comrade Hank Vershuren, successfully advocated to the City of Brampton to improve the awareness of Remembrance Week by hanging banners of local Veterans along Main Street and host commercials of a select number of Veterans for the City’s social media platforms; this was covered in an article by CBC.
+He sits on the Executive Committee of the Legions Operational Stress Injury Special Section as Vice-President.
 Chris is a Brampton, Ontario native and continues to serve his community at every opportunity and has through organizations such as Habitat for Humanity and Peel Crime Stoppers.

 Comrade Robert Walsh, MB, CD